Photo by: Ron Rosenstock

 — T. & J. Beers

 You will depart on an overnight flight from the U.S. to Marrakech, Morocco.
-We recommend your arrival to be tomorrow (November 8), by 2PM, in order to take part in the planned events.
-PLEASE NOTE: If you ARE taking part in the extension your flight will be booked round trip Home/CMN.
-If you are NOT taking part in the extension your international airfare will be booked multi-city, Home/RAK and CMN/Home.
+We recommend your arrival to be tomorrow (October 24), by 4PM, in order to take part in the planned events.
+PLEASE NOTE: Your international airfare will be booked multi-city, Home/RAK and CMN/Home.

 Today your destination is the Sahara where you will have two days to capture the sunset and sunrise over the dunes.
 After enjoying lunch en-route, continue to Erfoud, an oasis region at the edge of the Sahara.
 The next day you are invited to enjoy Sudanese music and dance at Khmlia, where we learn about life in the Sahara (participants can take donations of school supplies to the Sudanese school).
 If there is time this afternoon, enjoy your camel ride for sunset photography, or perhaps rise early for sunrise.
 Camels will carry us to the Erg Chebbi, Morocco’s only genuine Saharan Erg – a huge, drifting expanse of sand dunes that typify much of the Algerian Sahara.
 The dunes themselves are fascinating, especially as the sun reaches the horizon and the colors change from pink to gold to red.
 This will be your most extraordinary and unforgettable desert experience.
 Don’t forget to pack your bathing suit in your overnight bag.
 Overnight AUBURGE DU SUD.
 (Accommodations are in the lodge or in typical Berber tents with mattress and blankets, which now have their own bathrooms and dining tent) (B, L, D both days)